CrystalBlueWings/WP_1DV610_L3/Vision_and_Requirements.md

     4.2 Laws & Standards:

     * The app does not handle personal data, minimizing GDPR requirements.
-    * Cookies will only be used to save game data locally, and users will be informed of this transparently.
+    * If cookies are used, they will only be used to save game data locally, and users will be informed of this transparently.